Embed YouTube Videos or Use Your Own Video Player?

 There’s a huge benefit (SEO-wise) with having video on your website and many believe that having a YouTube video on your website helps with SEO (in fact, I have a few websites I’ve set up just to test this and I can prove this myself).

 I’ll admit – publishing video on a website could be easier than it is now.
 We’re always looking for better solutions but, as it stands, you have to convert a video file into HTML5 video if you want it on your website.
 Doing that takes a little bit of work – more work than simply uploading to YouTube and pasting in code.
 I think, pretty soon, it’ll be easier but for the moment, that’s where we’re at.

 Our workaround (here at Webstix) is if a video is going to be shown on the home page, we’ll just show an image (screen shot) of the video with a play button on it.
 We mainly do this so that a video player doesn”t have to load when the home page loads (making it load faster and potentially rank a bit higher).
 When a website visitor clicks on that image, the video player opens in a light box overlay and at this point, it might be coming from YouTube – again, for the advantages there.
 So this is a hybrid solution.

-Yes, for branding, it’s probably better to embed your own video using a plain video player than use YouTube.
+Yes, for branding, it’s probably better to embed your own video using a plain video player than use YouTube but if you want to be sure that people using iPhones can view the video, then you should use YouTube embeds.
 We have clients that are doing it this way – here’s an example (gThankYou.com):